dzuk-mutant/font_notes/tables/cmap.md

 ## Subtable Format 14 (Variation Sequences)

-This tells the computer what Unicode Variation Sequences this font supports.
+This tells the client what Unicode Variation Sequences this font supports.

-A Unicode Variation Sequence (UVS) is a base character followed by a variation selector. (ie. `U+200D, U+FE0F`).
+A Unicode Variation Sequence (UVS) is a base character followed by a variation selector. (ie. `U+FE0F`).

 Because this is a table about other characters, this is the only subtable that cannot be on it's own.

-We only need to do this for U+FE0F and any character that gets combined with it.
+Because this guide is about emoji,`U+FE0F` is the only relevant variation sequence.

 ```
 TTX